Jaguars turning to Blake Bortles for season finale at Texans

 Bortles never developed into a franchise quarterback, but he fooled top decision-maker Tom Coughlin and general manager Dave Caldwell by playing turnover-free football in the 2017 postseason.
 That earned him a three-year, $54 million contract in February that ranks high on Coughlin's list of poor decisions.

-Bortles struggled early in the season, especially after losing a number of starters on the offensive side of the ball.
+Bortles struggled early this fall, especially after losing a number of starters on the offensive side of the ball.
 He was without his top receiver, his top two tight ends, several offensive linemen and played six games without running back Leonard Fournette.
 Bortles lost seven consecutive starts before Marrone made the move to Kessler.

 Now, he's back to Bortles - for one more game.